 Leave Management Monday: California’s Four-Year Rule

 Think you’re covered with a three-year record retention policy?
-Not in California.
+Not according to California’s four-year rule.
 Under the California Family Rights Act (CFRA), employers must retain leave-related documentation for at least four years—a full year longer than the federal FMLA requires.

 Key documents to retain: leave requests, responses, certifications, correspondence, and any actions taken related to the leave.